French

 FRE384H1 - Teaching French as a Second Language

-This course is designed for students who aim for a career in teaching French as a second language.
-It introduces recent methods and approaches and increases student understanding of pedagogical issues and curriculum expectations with a consideration of learning styles, lesson design and methods of evaluation.
-The course includes an experiential learning component in partnership with local school boards and private schools.
+This course is designed for students who aim for a career in teaching French as a second language or who wish to apply academic learning in a professional context, build their network, and explore potential career paths.
+It introduces recent methods and approaches and includes a significant experiential learning component in partnership with local school boards and private schools.
+This course welcomes the participation of students who are fluent French speakers or whose command of the French language is equivalent to near-native proficiency.

 Breadth Requirements: Creative and Cultural Representations (1)